atp800/wildatlas/src/content/travel/travel-without-paying-for-luggage.md

 Another great way to minimise costs but get extra space is to share with someone.
 Splitting an extra carry-on, or even hold bag, with one or two other people slashes the cost for each of you, but adds a lot of extra space.
 Especially if you go for checked-in luggage, which then allows you to take more liquids too.
 If you’ll be comfortable taking turns carrying it, this is a really nice option, but bear in mind the extra time you’ll need at airports if you go for a check-in bag.

 I haven’t covered toiletries or electronics much here because they vary so much between people.
 I’ll just remind you that you are going to a country.
 Even if your destination is somewhere remote, the airport you land at will have shops, or at least shops nearby, and you can buy almost any toiletries abroad; so save your liquid allowance for things where you like specific products or brands, like makeup.

+Lastly, don't stress too much.
+There's a lot of luck involved, but I've found it actually pretty rare that bags are measured, even by budget airlines, and I've never seen on get weighed.
+Often there isn't even a weight limit fro personal items, only a size limit can get away with a lot of the staff aren't being overly rigid.